 Homemade Cornbread Topping Ingredients:

 - 1 cup yellow cornmeal

 - 1 tablespoon sugar

 - 3 tablespoons vegetable oil (or olive oil)

 - 1 (8 1/2 oz) can cream-style corn

-In the crock pot, add onion, bell peppers, celery, can of beans, tomatoes, Mexicorn (optional), tomato sauce, chili powder, pepper and hot sauce.
+In the crock pot, add onion, bell peppers, celery, can of beans, tomatoes, Mexicorn (optional), tomato sauce, chili seasoning, paprika, thyme (optional), salt, pepper and hot sauce.
 Combine with ground turkey and mix together well.
 Cook mixture on HIGH for approximately 2hrs.
 Or you can cook on LOW for about 4hrs if that timing works better for you.
 The goal is to get the base fairly thick and not runny so the cornbread mix wont sink down into the chili.
-(Above pictures chili with turkey meat, below is a chili beans vegetarian option.
+(Above picture is chili with turkey meat, below is a chili beans vegetarian option.
 Just add black beans instead of meat.)

-In a small bowl, mix together baking powder, cornmeal, flower, eggs, vegetable oil, and cream corn.
-Gently spoon cornbread mixture on top of the cooked chili base.
-Cook on HIGH 1-2 hrs or until corn bread is completely cooked.
-You can make sure it’s cooked by using the old tooth pick rule, or just digging in and praying it’s done like I do.
+Next, cook on HIGH 1.5-2 hrs or until corn bread is completely cooked.
+You can make sure the cornbread layer is cooked by using the old toothpick test.
+Or just dig in and pray it’s done like I do.